DigitalEpidemic/webRTC-screenshare/README.md

 - Google Chrome (recommended)
 - Firefox
 - Microsoft Edge
-- Safari (may have limited functionality)
+- Safari (may have limited functionality with WebRTC)

 ## Development